Shopify/mobile-buy-sdk-ios/README.md

 )
 ```

-If your store supports multiple languages, Storefront API can return translated resource types and fields.
-Learn more about [translating content](https://help.shopify.com/en/api/guides/multi-language/translating-content-api).
+If your store supports multiple languages, then the Storefront API can return translated resource types and fields.
+Learn more about [translating content](https://shopify.dev/tutorials/manage-app-translations-with-admin-api).

 ```swift
 // Initializing a client to return translated content